jqwik-team/jqwik2-api-discussion/README.md

 - Provide all necessary annotations to use Jqwik 2 just like Jqwik 1.

 - Stick to Jqwik 1 names where reasonable, and deviate where necessary.

+### JUnit Jupiter Extension

+- Provide extension with lifecycle hooks for property validation and replay of failed samples

+- Hook into Jupiter logging and reporting

+- Use JUnit Platform configuration

 ## Glossary